Diego Reyes: Porto

-Real Sociedad (loan)
+Loan to Real Sociedad

 On 14 July 2015, Spanish La Liga club Real Sociedad announced they had reached an agreement with Porto over a season-long loan deal for Reyes, with no option to purchase outright.
 Reyes made his debut on 22 August in a 0–0 draw against Deportivo de La Coruña.
 On 18 October, he received his first red card with Real Sociedad in the 0–2 defeat to Atlético Madrid, receiving two yellow cards in the span of two minutes for dissent.

 On 8 February 2016, Reyes scored his first goal for Real Sociedad in the 5–0 away win over RCD Espanyol.

-Espanyol (loan)
+Loan to Espanyol

 On 31 August 2016, Reyes joined Spanish side Espanyol on a season-long loan deal, with the club having the option to purchase the player at the end of the loan.
 On 30 October, Reyes scored his first goal for Espanyol in the 0–1 away win over Real Betis.